Skip to main content

 Environment

 Typical activities include training on natural resource conservation (e.g., tree nurseries/reforestation, solid waste management, and organic gardening); promoting reliable energy (eco-stove construction); cultivating leadership (through camps and clubs); offering skills in project development and management; and co-planning and co-facilitating environmental education activities.
-Additionally, the CEC program partners with local agencies, organizations and NGOs, Ministry of Environment (MiAMBIENTE) and Ministry of Education (MEDUCA).
+Additionally, the program partners with local agencies, such as the Ministry of Environment and Ministry of Education, and national and regional NGOs.